developerdivyaraj/smart_asset_generator/README.md

 ## 🙌 Contributions

-PRs and issues are welcome!
+Pull requests, issues, and suggestions are welcome!
-If you find this tool helpful, consider giving it a ⭐️ on GitHub.
+If this saves you time, consider ⭐ starring the repo.